Aadv1k/varta/README.md

 ## Features

-- Password-less SMS and Email based OTP Login
-- instant Push Notifications
-- Live incremental updates
-- Scoped Announcement
-    - [x] Attachments
-    - [x] Multi-parameter search
+- **Passwordless Authentication** use your email or phone number to login via OTP.
+Bid goodbye to passwords!
+- **Real-time Updates** get notified instantly of any new announcements or updates
+- **Scoped Announcement** define the exact audience you want your announcement to be visible to
+- **Rich Media Support** add documents, images and media to your announcement
+- **Multi-parameter Search** find your announcements based on multiple parameters
-    - [ ] Scheduled Announcements (Planned)
+- Scheduled Announcements (Planned)
-    - [ ] Priority-Based Filtering (Planned)
+- Priority-Based Filtering (Planned)
-- Web Support

 ## Screenshots